Krzysztof Gawlik

-Life
+Biography

 Gawlik was born in Świerczyna.
 His father was a miner, and his mother took care of the house.
 He experienced violence from an early age.
 His father, when not at work, drank alcohol and beat his wife.
-After finishing school, Gawlik was employed in the "Julia" coal mine in Wałbrzych, where he worked until 1994, when it was closed.
-Gawlik then set up his own company, which, however, did not bring the expected profits.
+After finishing school, Gawlik was employed in the Julia coal mine in Wałbrzych, where he worked until 1996, when it was closed.
+Gawlik then set up his own company, which went bankrupt due to lack of funds.